-We think of Van Halen as kind of an American Led Zeppelin, but with more humor and attitude.
-Another unique attribute which sets them apart from other rock bands is their almost Beach Boys backing vocals, which helped them redefine the classic Southern California sound of Summer.
+We think of Van Halen as kind of an American Led Zeppelin, but with an an added dose of humor and attitude.
+Another unique attribute which sets them apart from other rock bands is their almost Beach Boys-esque backing vocals, which helped them redefine the classic Southern California sound of Summer.

 With Summer beginning, we’ll roll out the best Van Halen songs for the hottest months of the year!
 One could argue that Van Halen has entire albums that are great for summertime listening, such as Diver Down or Van Halen II.
 One could also say that the band’s entire catalog is perfect for enjoying in the summertime, and we agree!
 Keep in mind, this is not simply a list of our favorite VH songs.
 It is, however, a list of songs which feature lyrics with a “summertime” vibe, from Van Halen’s debut album through A Different Kind Of Truth.

 So whether you’re looking for some rockin’ tunes to hit the beach with, a speedy drive with the top down, a backyard barbeque or kickin’ back on a hot summer night, here’s the Van Halen News Desk’s list of the Top Summertime Van Halen Songs (in order of their release):